NetApp/beegfs/roles/beegfs_ha_7_1/README.md

     beegfs_ha_cluster_resource_defaults:                        # Pacemaker resource defaults dictionary.
 These will be applied across all resource groups.
       resource-stickiness: 15000
     beegfs_ha_force_resource_move: true                         # Forces node and resource changes to migrate services to preferred nodes.
+    beegfs_ha_storage_system_hostgroup_prefix: beegfs           # Prefix that is added to the storage system's host group name which is created to map volumes to
+                                                                #   all cluster nodes within the specific resource group.
     beegfs_ha_backup: true                                      # Whether to create a PCS backup which can be used to restore to a previous configuration.
                                                                 #   Use the following command to restore a previous configuration: pcs config restore <backup>
     beegfs_ha_backup_path: /tmp/                                # PCS backup file path.